mIRC-Scripters/mirckb/docs/source/intermediate/control_flow_statements.rst

 True Conditions
 ^^^^^^^^^^^^^^^

 So we said the while loop will continue to iterate as long as the condition is true.
 But what exactly does that mean?
-In mSL, a condition is true if the outcome of the condition is NOT 0, $null, or :math:`false.
-For example let %x be 5, if the condition is while (`\ calc(%x - 5)) {, since 5-5 is 0, the while loop’s condition is false, thus it will not execute any code inside it.
+In mSL, a condition is true if the outcome of the condition is NOT 0, $null, or $false.
+For example let %x be 5, if the condition is ``while ($calc(%x - 5)) {``, since 5-5 is 0, the while loop's condition is false, thus it will not execute any code inside it.

 .. note:: If you are using an operator, for example while (0 == 0) {, the operator is going to define if the condition is true or not, 0 being equal to 0, this condition is true.